Kingswhale/Gazebo-Simulation/README.md

 # Gazebo-Simulation
-Digital Twin Dataset(Temperature) Simulation with Gazebo
+Digital Twin Dataset (Temperature, pressure, and ) Simulation with Gazebo